andreyjcao/RPr-Malcomb-2014/docs/report/cao-analysis-plan.md

 ##Analysis

-My revision to the reproducibility study of Malcomb (2014) will prioritize adding a discussion, conclusion, and 'rationale for the updated report' sections.
+My revision to the reproducibility study of Malcomb (2014) will prioritize adding the discussion, conclusion, and 'rationale for the updated report' sections.
+In addition to more comprehensive analysis of the reproduction, I will also adjust the comp

 ##Results